 If you’d like a little more clarity on the difference of strategy vs tactics read this previous post titled Lack of 2 Diverse Skills Hinder Owner Success.
 It will give a good introduction to this subject.

-If you are struggling with strategy vs tactics in your business I’d be happy to help you figure it out.
-Shoot me an email and let me know what’s standing between you and developing a self-sustaining business.
+If you are struggling with strategy vs tactics in your business You may consider our Business Accelerator Masterclass where you’ll learn how to develop your strategy vs tactics and then build an actionable plan to make it a reality.
+Or, just shoot me an email and let me know what’s standing between you and developing a self-sustaining business.